-• Learners can now do the above activity to find the percentage of land space covered by each continent!
-The first one has been done as an example

-Following this activity, ask the learner:

-- Which continent is the biggest in terms of size?
+- Do the above activity to find the percentage of land space covered by each continent!
+The first one has been done as an example. - Following this activity, answer the following questions: - Which continent is the biggest in terms of size?
 Which one has the highest population? - Which continent is the smallest in terms of size?
 Which one has the smallest population? - What percentage of the Earth's surface is covered by the largest continent? - What percentage of the Earth's surface is covered by the smallest continent?